Molcas/OpenMolcas/doc/source/users.guide/programs/extf.rst

             </HELP>

 This module calculates the contribution of an external force that is acting on the system.
 It applies the modification directly on the gradient and it needs to be called after the execution of :program:`ALASKA`, in an optimization or molecular dynamics calculation.
 At present time, just the `LINEAR` keyword is present, that applies a constant linear force between two atoms :cite:`valentini2017optomechanical`.
-The following input example is a semiclassical molecular dynamics with tully surface hop, where a linear force of 2.9 Hartree/Bohr is applied between atom 1 and atom 2.
+The following input example is a semiclassical molecular dynamics with tully surface hop, where a linear force of 2.9 nN is applied between atom 1 and atom 2.

 .. _UG\:sec\:extf_inp: